-Balance of Trade in Thailand is expected to be 293.00 USD Million by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Balance of Trade in Thailand to stand at 793.00 in 12 months time.
-In the long-term, the Thailand Balance of Trade is projected to trend around 135.00 USD Million in 2020, according to our econometric models.
+Balance of Trade in Thailand is expected to be -3600.00 USD Million by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Thailand Balance of Trade is projected to trend around -4600.00 USD Million in 2024 and -5000.00 USD Million in 2025, according to our econometric models.